This covers the various characters of Quest 64 as well as its Gameboy remake, Quest RPG: Brian's Journey.

 A recurring foe and one of the iconic enemies of the game, both for its relative difficulty and for its impressive Jay Leno chin.

-Degraded Boss in Mook Clothing: Since they appear in more areas than most other enemies, wyverns eventually become little more than speed bumps as a demonstration of your increase in power.
+- Degraded Boss: Since they appear in more areas than most other enemies, wyverns eventually become little more than speed bumps as a demonstration of your increase in power.
 Their Palette Swap Red Wyvern cousins are naturally easier to kick the ass of, oddly enough.

 An assortment of oddities out to kill the hell out of Brian.
 A surprisingly diverse lot, even with the occasional pallet swap and model swap.